Splitting of the Breast: Development

 "Splitting of the Breast" represents a turning point in the narrative of Neon Genesis Evangelion.
 According to academic Emily Wati Muir, the series, which initially presented as a children's anime, takes a "pivotal turn" after this episode, presenting explicit themes like sex and violence.
-Hiroki Azuma similarly noted the first half of series unfolds like a normal mecha anime in which the characters are positively depicted and the story seems to be moving toward a happy ending.
-The first part of the episode follows this traditional narrative line but the second half presents an abrupt change of direction.
-According to academic Christopher Thuony, starting from "Splitting of the Breast", the series' grand narrative structure is destroyed in favor of as proliferation of small, character-based narratives; this process is "deployed through a liberation of a logic of quotation that gradually undermines the overarching narrative of salvation by producing a multitude of enigmas and an excess of information".
+Hiroki Azuma similarly noted the first half of the series unfolds like a normal mecha anime in which the characters are positively depicted, and the story seems to be moving toward a happy ending.
+The first part of the episode follows this traditional narrative line, but the second half presents an abrupt change of direction.
+According to academic Christophe Thuony, starting from "Splitting of the Breast", the series' grand narrative structure is destroyed in favor of a proliferation of small, character-based narratives; this process is "deployed through a liberation of a logic of quotation that gradually undermines the overarching narrative of salvation by producing a multitude of enigmas and an excess of information".

 Director Anno's increased interest in psychology influenced the change of direction.
-During the writing of the fourteenth episode "Weaving a Story", Anno decided to include an internal monologue of the character of Rei Ayanami, an introverted Evangelion pilot, for the first time, depicting her as a schizophrenic character but feeling unlike the character he was stuck and could not write the monologue.
-To help him, a friend of him a magazine-like book on mental illness called Bessatsu Takarajima (別冊宝島), which included a poem written by a mentally ill person.
-Although he had attended a psychology course at university, Anno never read psychoanalysis books; with Evangelion, he tried to talk about himself and find the words to express his emotions; Bessatsu Takarajimas book gave him a shock.
-After reading the book, he shifted the concept of the series toward introspection and trying to understand how the human mind works.
+During the writing of the fourteenth episode, "Weaving a Story", Anno decided to include an internal monologue of the character of Rei Ayanami, an introverted Evangelion pilot, for the first time, depicting her as a schizophrenic character, but feeling unlike the character he was stuck on and could not write the monologue.
+To help him, a friend of his gave him a magazine-like book on mental illness called Bessatsu Takarajima (別冊宝島), which included a poem written by a mentally ill person.
+Although he had attended a psychology course at university, Anno never seriously read psychoanalysis books; with Evangelion, he tried to talk about himself and find the words to express his emotions; Bessatsu Takarajimas book gave him a shock.
+After reading the book, he successfully wrote Rei's monologue, shifting the concept of the series toward introspection and trying to understand how the human mind works.